flexxui/flexx/README.md

 Flexx aims to support all modern browsers, including Firefox, Chrome and Edge.
 Internet Explorer version 10 and up should work, but some things may be flaky.

+For running desktop apps, it is needed to have Firefox or NW.js installed.

 License